 Rehabilitation of an AC joint sprain or separation will depend on the severity of the injury.

 If the shoulder has been immobilized for a period of time then it may have lost mobility or range of motion.
 Pendulum exercises can begin as soon as the ligament has healed and pain allows.
 Gently swing the arm forwards, backwards and sideways whilst lying on your front or bent over as seen opposite.
 Gradually increase the range of motion.
 This is repeated with the arm swinging from side to side as well.
 Aim to reach 90 degrees of motion in any direction.

-- Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder.
+Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder.
 Hold the position for 10 to 20 seconds and repeat 3 times.
 The athlete should feel a gentle stretch in the front of the shoulder but not pain.

 External rotation stretch

 The patient lies on their back with the upper arm at 90 degrees to the body and the elbow bent so the hand points to the ceiling.
 A partner or therapist rotates the arm at the shoulder, so that the palm of the hand faces up as shown.
 Hold the position for 20-30 seconds, rest and repeat 3-5 times.
 Stretches can be done on a daily basis assuming there is no pain.
 Stretching must be done regularly and continued throughout the rehabilitation process.

 Strengthening of the muscles surrounding and supporting the shoulder can begin in line with the mobility exercises as shown above, as long as the shoulder remains pain free.
 Strengthening should initially be isometric, meaning contracting the muscles without movement.